 click to zoom

-We have redefined what a 14" Bandsaw should be like and have incorporated features into this saw that normally are either optional or unavailable on other bandsaws on the market.
-CHECK IT OUT!
-There is absolutely no other company in the world that has a larger selection of bandsaws than Grizzly.
-We know bandsaws inside and out and our numerous years of selling them has culminated in this incredible 14" saw.
+When we first introduced this saw, it redefined the 14" Bandsaw market, incorporating many features that were either optional or simply unavailable as standard items on other 14" bandsaws.
+Now, with well over a decade of proven performance and long-term customer satisfaction, it continues to live up to its name.
+CHECK IT OUT FOR YOURSELF!
+There is absolutely no other company in the world with a larger selection of bandsaws than Grizzly.
+We know bandsaws inside and out and our many years of selling them and supporting them after the sale continues to make this incredible machine an easy choice.
 You will not be disappointed!

 Made in ISO 9001 Factory

 - Deluxe heavy-duty stand

 - Upper & lower ball bearing blade guides

 - Includes 3/8" blade

 - Amps: 11A at 110V, 5.5A at 220V

 - Precision-ground cast-iron table